-- What are the requirements of each stakeholder: students, academic staff, alumni and employers? - How do the requirements align to the ELOs
+- What are the requirements of each stakeholder: students, academic staff, alumni and employers? - How do ELOs reflect the requirements of stakeholders?

 3. Programme Structure and Content (3)

 3 Programme Structure and Content 3.1 The curriculum is designed based on constructive alignment with the expected learning outcomes.
 [1] 3.2 The contribution made by each course to achieve the expected learning outcomes is clear.
 [2] 3.3 The curriculum is logically structured, sequenced, integrated and up-to-date.
 [3,4,5,6]